bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Resources

-National Sleep Foundation – Circadian Rhythms
+National Sleep Foundation: Understanding Circadian Rhythms

-Centers for Disease Control and Prevention – Sleep and Sleep Disorders
+Centers for Disease Control and Prevention: Sleep and Sleep Disorders

-Harvard Medical School – Healthy Sleep
+Harvard Medical School: Healthy Sleep Portal